ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 This customized `QA-DistillBert` setup serves as a robust reference for implementing similar QA retrieval systems, showcasing best practices in data preparation, model selection, and fine-tuning techniques, all integrated with Ollama for enhanced performance.

 For more details, explore the `QA-DistillBert` folder within this repository.

+## AI-Generated Ableton Live Voice Commands

+Inspired by the QA-DistillBert example, we've developed a system for generating Ableton Live voice commands using AI.
+This project aims to create a dataset of natural language utterances and corresponding action sequences for controlling Ableton Live through voice commands.

+### Key Features:

+1. **Data Generation**: Uses AI (Ollama LLM) to create diverse and realistic voice command utterances and their corresponding Ableton Live action sequences.
+2. **Python Dictionary Approach**: Instead of CSV files, we use Python dictionaries to create prompts, offering more flexibility and easier integration with AI models.
+3. **Ableton Live Integration**: Utilizes Ableton Live's data structures and actions to ensure generated commands are relevant and executable.
+4. **Future AI Agent**: The project lays groundwork for an advanced AI agent that can pilot Max MSP using Ableton's Live Object Model (LOM), transforming natural language into Ableton actions.

+### How It Works:

+1. The system generates natural language utterances based on Ableton Live's structure and capabilities.
+2. For each utterance, it creates a corresponding action sequence representing the steps to execute the command in Ableton Live.
+3. The generated data is processed and can be used to train a machine learning model for voice-controlled music production.

+For detailed information on setup, usage, and contribution guidelines, please refer to the [AI-Generated Ableton Live Voice Commands README](ai_gen/README.md).

+This project represents an exciting step towards creating an AI-driven interface for Ableton Live, potentially revolutionizing how musicians and producers interact with their digital audio workstations.

 ## Contributing